cncf/tag-security/policy/overview-policy-formal-verification.md

 Let's first define what I mean by "verification".
 In simplest terms it is a means to tell that a program was built as _intended_.
 To say if the appropriate program was built for a particular job requires "validation".
 Verification is what I attempt to formalize, whereas validation relies on testing and review.
 In short, I can formally verify whether a security policy does what I intended; I still must validate whether what I intended in the context of all possible attacks stops attackers.
 For example, I might construct and formally verify a bucket access policy that restricts access to data, but then put the access token in a public github repo for anyone to use.

-TL;DR: Formal verification is not a silver bullet.

 OVERVIEW DIAGRAM <sup>[[2]]</sup> ![OVERVIEW DIAGRAM](overview-formal-verification.png "CONCETPTUAL OVERVIEW")